pereznetworks/TD-Project8/README.md

     Currently switching to gulp v4 syntax and gulp modiules that have addressed gulp.util dedup issues

-    Using Gulp pre-v4 is not recommeneded due to vulnerabilities in gulp.util, which is a core part of Gulp pre-v4
+    Since gulp.util is a core part of Gulp pre-v4 Using Gulp pre-v4 is not recommeneded due to it's very-outdated deps and vulnerabilities

-    see issue #1: migrate to gulp v4
+    see issue #1: migrate to gulp v4 for updates on migration

 # Summary:

     Using Gulp to Build a Front-End Site